umarfadhil/Leeds_BADS_UK-WestYorshire-Police/README.md

 ## Structure

-#### 1. Crime Cases in  West Yorkshire and Leeds During Covid-19 (Lockdown and Relaxation of Restrictions' Effect)
+#### 1. The Number of Crime Cases in  West Yorkshire and Leeds During Covid-19 (Lockdown and Relaxation of Restrictions' Effect)
 #### 2. The Changes of Number Crime Types in Peaks-Valleys
 #### 3. Mapping Area for Spesific Crime Types that Happened Significantly